 The tiny elastic bands come in a variety of colors and offer a fun way to “dress up” the braces.
-They get to be changed at every visit and many patients will coordinate their braces with holiday colors (like orange and black for Halloween), or favorite sports teams (like red and black for the Blazers).
+They get to be changed at every visit, and many patients will coordinate their braces with holiday colors (like orange and black for Halloween) or favorite sports teams (like red and black for the Blazers).

-Traditional braces have been refined in the past few decades so today they are smaller and stronger than ever before.
-In fact, low profile braces are gaining popularity as a way to minimize appearance and make them much more comfortable to wear.
-Low profile braces are smaller and sit more closely to the surface of the tooth compared to the more traditional style.
-Metal braces can be used to correct a wide range of orthodontic conditions, from the most minor issues, to the most complex.
+Traditional braces have been refined in the past few decades, so today they are smaller and stronger than ever before.
+In fact, low-profile braces are gaining popularity as a way to minimize appearance and make them much more comfortable to wear.
+Low-profile braces are smaller and sit more closely to the surface of the tooth compared to the more traditional style.
+Metal braces can be used to correct a wide range of orthodontic conditions, from the most minor issues to the most complex.

 Traditional Ceramic Braces

 Ceramic braces take the same general form as traditional metal braces, but the brackets are made of tooth-colored or clear ceramic, making them significantly less noticeable on teeth.
-Usually, the wires used are still metal so it isn’t totally inconspicuous.
+Usually, the wires used are still metal, so it isn’t totally inconspicuous.
 However, ceramic brackets offer a vast improvement from the more obvious metal brackets.

 Every 1-2 weeks, new alignment trays are provided to gradually adjust the teeth.
 Aligner trays are see-through, making them hardly noticeable visually.
-Sometimes tooth colored attachments, which serve as little handles for the aligners to grab onto, are glued onto the teeth to help the teeth move smoother.
+Sometimes, tooth-colored attachments, which serve as little handles for the aligners to grab onto, are glued onto the teeth to help the teeth move more smoothly.
 Invisalign is a common brand of clear aligners that orthodontists commonly use.

 Will Braces Hurt?

 Braces move teeth in gradual increments, putting pressure on the teeth to reposition them.
 All forms of braces require periodic adjustments to keep the teeth on course.
-In the first few days after an adjustment the new pressure on the teeth can be uncomfortable, but the mouth adapts to the new positioning quickly and the discomfort subsides.
+In the first few days after an adjustment, the new pressure on the teeth can be uncomfortable, but the mouth adapts to the new positioning quickly and the discomfort subsides.

-With traditional braces the edges of the metal or ceramic brackets can rub against the inside of the mouth, creating small areas of irritation.
+With traditional braces, the edges of the metal or ceramic brackets can rub against the inside of the mouth, creating small areas of irritation.
 Furthermore, the wires used to straighten the teeth can sometimes poke into the cheeks as the teeth start to align.
 Patients can use orthodontic wax and press it against the braces or wires that are causing problems.
 When wax doesn’t work, the orthodontist can also clip the wire that is causing discomfort.

 Do Braces Require Special Care?